 - (1) The creditor or the credit intermediary provides the consumer with the personalised precontractual information so that the consumer can compare the consumer credit contracts relating to residential immovable property available on the market, assess the implications of the contracts and make an informed decision on entry into a credit contract.
-The creditor or credit intermediary provides the consumer with the precontractual information taking into consideration the information received from the consumer on his or her needs, financial situation and preferences in accordance with the provisions of clause $403^4(1)$ 1) and subsections (2), (3) and (4) of this Act.
-The consumer is provided with the information without undue delay after receipt of the information specified in the previous sentence from the consumer and at the same time within a reasonable time before the consumer enters into a consumer credit contract relating to residential immovable property or makes a binding offer. - (2) The creditor or the credit intermediary provides the information referred to in subsection (1) of this section to the consumer on a durable medium in the European Standardised Information Sheet.
-[RT I, 11.03.2016, 1 entry into force 01.07.2016] - (3) The format of the European Standardised Information Sheet shall be established by a regulation of the minister responsible for the area. - (4) The European Standardised Information Sheet may not be amended or supplemented, except in the European Standardised Information Sheet or in the cases specified in the instructions on how to complete it.
-Any information with which the creditor wishes to provide the consumer in addition to the information contained in the information sheet or must provide pursuant to law shall be given in a separate document which may be annexed to the European Standardised Information Sheet. - (5) If an offer is made to the consumer which is binding on the creditor, it is provided on a durable medium together with the European Standardised Information Sheet unless the consumer was already earlier provided with the European Standardised Information Sheet or the characteristics of the offer are different from the information contained in the European Standardised Information Sheet. - (6) If an offer is made to the consumer which is binding on the creditor, the creditor or the credit intermediary shall also provide the consumer, in addition to the European Standardised Information Sheet, a copy of a draft consumer credit contract. - (7) In the case of consumer credit contracts relating to residential immovable property entered into at distance, it shall be deemed that the creditor complies with the requirements on information provided for in subsection 541(1) of this Act if the consumer has been provided, prior to entry into the contract, with the European Standardised Information Sheet according to this section. - (8) The provisions on the obligation to provide precontractual information specified in subsection 14 (2) and § 141 of this Act do not apply to the obligation to provide precontractual information specified in this section.
+The creditor or credit intermediary provides the consumer with the precontractual information taking into consideration the information received from the consumer on his or her needs, financial situation and preferences in accordance with the provisions of clause 1 of subsection 1 and subsections 2, 3 and 4 of § 4034 of this Act.
+The consumer is provided with the information without undue delay after receipt of the information specified in the previous sentence from the consumer and at the same time within a reasonable time before the consumer enters into a consumer credit contract relating to residential immovable property or makes a binding offer. - (2) The creditor or the credit intermediary provides the information referred to in subsection 1 of this section to the consumer on a durable medium in the European Standardised Information Sheet.

+[RT I, 11.03.2016, 1 entry into force 01.07.2016] - (3) The format of the European Standardised Information Sheet shall be established by a regulation of the minister in charge of the policy sector. - (4) The European Standardised Information Sheet may not be amended or supplemented, except in the European Standardised Information Sheet or in the cases specified in the instructions on how to complete it.
+Any information with which the creditor wishes to provide the consumer in addition to the information contained in the information sheet or must provide pursuant to law shall be given in a separate document which may be annexed to the European Standardised Information Sheet. - (5) If an offer is made to the consumer which is binding on the creditor, it is provided on a durable medium together with the European Standardised Information Sheet unless the consumer was already earlier provided with the European Standardised Information Sheet or the characteristics of the offer are different from the information contained in the European Standardised Information Sheet. - (6) If an offer is made to the consumer which is binding on the creditor, the creditor or the credit intermediary shall also provide the consumer, in addition to the European Standardised Information Sheet, a copy of a draft consumer credit contract. - (7) In the case of consumer credit contracts relating to residential immovable property entered into at distance, it shall be deemed that the creditor complies with the requirements on information provided for in subsection 1 of § 541 of this Act if the consumer has been provided, prior to entry into the contract, with the European Standardised Information Sheet according to this section. - (8) The provisions on the obligation to provide precontractual information specified in subsection 2 of § 14 and § 14 of this Act do not apply to the obligation to provide precontractual information specified in this section.
 [RT I, 11.03.2016, 1 entry into force 21.03.2016]